Parallaxer/Parallaxer/README.md

 ## Usage

-When envisioning a parallax effect, it helps to *think in terms of intervals*:
+When envisioning a parallax effect, it helps to "think in terms of intervals":
-  - First identify what is changing.
+  - What values are changing, how are they related?
-  - Then determine the interval which best represents the boundary of that change.
+  - For each changing value, what interval best represents the boundary of that change?

 ### Example - Custom scroll indicator